hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_data_export_rule.html.markdown

 * `workspace_resource_id` - (Required) The resource ID of the workspace.
 Changing this forces a new Log Analytics Data Export Rule to be created.

 * `destination_resource_id` - (Required) The destination resource ID.
-It should be a storage account or an event hub namespace.
+It should be a Storage Account or an Event Hub Namespace.

 * `table_names` - (Required) A list of table names to export to the destination resource, for example: `["Heartbeat", "SecurityEvent"]`.